The Human Immune System

 Frankincense Essential Oil

-Frankincense relieves respiratory infections and promotes the excretion of phlegm and mucus.
+Frankincense relieves respiratory issues and promotes the excretion of phlegm and mucus.
 This will offer relief from the common cold and flu as well as asthmatic, bronchitic and allergic reactions.
 The oil also has anti-bacterial, anti-viral and anti-septic properties.

 Frankincense is a resin which is the extract from the Boswallia tree.